John Murphy (priest): Legacy

-A single portrait exists of Murphy, now kept at Boolavogue: this was produced in the mid 19th century by a Dublin artist based on a contemporary pencil sketch found at his lodgings in Tomnaboley after his death.
+A single portrait exists of Murphy, now kept at Boolavogue: this was produced in the mid-19th century by a Dublin artist based on a contemporary pencil sketch found at his lodgings in Tomnaboley after his death.

+There is a statue erected to Murphy in the centre of the town in which he was captured and executed, Tullow, County Carlow.
+There is a basic story of his role in 1798 inscribed on the base of this statue and it may be considered the central point of the town even today.

-Murphy became one of the best known leaders of the Wexford rising, commemorated for his leadership and for his unlikely talent for military organisation.
+Murphy became one of the best-known leaders of the Wexford rising, commemorated for his leadership and for his unlikely talent for military organisation.
 Although ten or eleven of the 84 priests then in Ferns diocese had some involvement in the rebellion, notably Philip Roche, Mogue Kearns, Thomas Clinch, Ned Redmond, and Michael Murphy, all of whom were executed or killed in battle, later historiography gave John Murphy a "centre-stage position".
 This was probably influenced by the depictions in Fr.
 Patrick Kavanagh's Popular History of the Insurrection of 1798 and Brother Luke Cullen's account in Wexford and Wicklow Insurgents of 1798.

-Later nineteenth century histories, notably that of Fr.
+Later nineteenth-century histories, notably that of Fr.
 Kavanagh, also depicted the rebel priests as fighting for "faith and fatherland", rather than stressing their status as United Irishmen sympathisers siding with parishioners against the express orders of their bishops.
-Murphy was widely commemorated as "Father Murphy", and when the mid 19th century painting of him was taken for restoration before the 1798 centenary celebrations, a Roman collar was added to replace the typical late 18th century cravat he wore in the portrait.
+Murphy was widely commemorated as "Father Murphy", and when the mid-19th century painting of him was taken for restoration before the 1798 centenary celebrations, a Roman collar was added to replace the typical late 18th century cravat he wore in the portrait.

-Father Murphy's remains lie buried in the old Catholic graveyard at Ferns, County Wexford, alongside those of Fr.
+Murphy's remains lie buried in the old Catholic graveyard at Ferns, County Wexford, alongside those of Fr.
 Ned Redmond.